 STEP 1

-Draw squares on the a sheet of red scrapbooking paper.
+Draw squares on the sheet of red scrapbooking paper.

-Your lines and measurements don’t have to be perfect (as you can see in the photo below, some squares are slightly larger than others).
-As long as you plot them in the proper places; as each square needs to be directly in front of a space in the egg carton.
+Your lines and measurements don’t have to be perfect (as shown in the photo below; some squares are slightly larger than others) as long as you plot them correctly; each square needs to be directly in front of a space in the egg carton.

-I did 5 rows of 5 squares.
-The top of the calendar I left blank with no squares so that would have space to decorate and embellish the calendar.
+I did five rows of 5 squares.
+I left the top of the calendar blank with no squares so that there would be space to decorate and embellish the calendar.

 STEP 2